gandreadis/gandreadis.com/README.md

 # gandreadis.com

-Personal site built with Gatsby and Bulma.
+Personal site built with Gatsby and Bootstrap.

 ## Installation